paulscrugham/janggi/README.md

 At least Python 3.6 is needed to run the game.

+## Playing JanggiGame

+Once the program is running, the game will prompt each player to enter their move as from and to positions.
+If the move is valid, the piece will be moved and it becomes the next player's turn.

 ## Features

 This program simulates the board game Janggi (or Korean chess) and allows players to take turns moving their respective pieces until checkmate.